Central Electricity Generating Board: Control of generation and the National Grid

 At the centre of operations was the National Control Centre of the National Grid in London, which was part of the control hierarchy for the system.
 The National Control Centre was based in Bankside House from 1962.
 There were also both area and district Grid Control Areas, which were originally at Newcastle upon Tyne, Leeds, Manchester, Nottingham, Birmingham, St Albans, East Grinstead and Bristol.
 The shift control engineers who worked in these control centres would cost, schedule and load-dispatch an economic commitment of generation to the main interconnected system (the 400/275/132 kV network) at an adequate level of security.
 They also had information about the running costs and availability of every power producing plant in England and Wales.
 They constantly anticipated demand, monitored and instructed power stations to increase, reduce or stop electricity production.
 They used the "merit order", a ranking of each generator in power stations based upon how much they cost to produce electricity.
 The objective was to ensure that electricity production and transmission was achieved at the lowest possible cost.

 In 1981 the three-tier corporate transmission structure: National Control, area control rooms in the regions, and district control rooms (areas) was changed to a two-tier structure by merging the area and district control rooms.

 Electricity supplies and sales

 The electricity generated, supplied and sold by the CEGB, in GWh, was as follows:

 Note: imports are bulk supplies from the South of Scotland and France and from private sources, exports are bulk supplies to the South of Scotland and France.

 Financial statistics

 A summary of the income and expenditure of the CEGB (in £ million) is as follows:

 Regions

 Detailed control of operational matters such planning, electricity generation, transmission and maintenance were delegated to five geographical regions.
-From January 1971 each region had a director-general, a director of generation, a director of operational planning, a director of transmission, a financial controller, a controller of scientific services and a personnel nanager.
+From January 1971, each region had a director-general, a director of generation, a director of operational planning, a director of transmission, a financial controller, a controller of scientific services and a personnel manager.